virajpwr/code_challenge/README.md

 ## Summary:

 ```
 The coding challenge approach: To approach the problem of this coding challenge CRIP-DM methodology was used.
+The raw data and target data joined on groups and index.
+The data preprocessing, feature engineering and feature selection were done.
+The prepared data was trained on 80:20 split (optimum split is 40-80% training data [1]) on based model (multiple linear regression).
+Hyperparameter tuning was performed on random forest model and a random forest model was trained on best parameters.
+XGBoost model was also trained on the data.
+The models were evaluated using Root mean squared error (RMSE), OOB error (for random forest).
+The random forest model was the best model with the lowest RMSE of 0.51.
+The code was transformed into an API and deployed as a docked container instance in Azure.

+The API from Azure container instance can be accessed at:

+20.23.111.32:8000/predict

 ```